No Products in the Cart

 16S5P Molicel P45B: 30-mile range, 3-hour charge, 45A high discharge.4500mAh (not compatible with 6350 2000W motors)

-Warning: Never attempt to open or modify the battery, and do not use it if the cells have noticeable dents or punches.
+Warning: Never attempt to open or modify the battery, and do not use it if the cells have noticeable dents or punctures.
 Contact support if an issue arises.
 Mishandling can cause fire or injury.

 The SE1’s IPX-6 rating protects against light rain and splashes but not submersion.